pixelmund/svemix/documentation/docs/04-sessions.md

 ### Accessing The Session

-After initializing the session, your locals will be filled with a session JS Proxy, this Proxy automatically sets the cookie if you set the locals.session.data to something and receive the current data via locals.session.data only.
-To see this in action add a console.log(locals.session) it will be empty.
-Only if you add an console.log(locals.session.data) and access the data it will output the current data.
-So if you wonder why is my session not filled, this is why.
+After initializing the session, your locals will be filled with a session JS Proxy, this Proxy automatically sets the cookie if you use `locals.session.set` or `locals.session.update` and receive the current data via locals.session.data only.

 ```svelte
 /// file: src/routes/auth/login.svelte